 As a parent you have undoubtedly done a great deal to help your child with ADHD stay organized, stay on time, and stay on task.
-You’ve also been an advocate for your child and made sure he had access to academic services, classroom accommodations, and psychological treatment.
+You’ve also been an advocate for your child and made sure they’ve had access to academic services, classroom accommodations, and psychological treatment.
 So when it’s time to send your child off to college, it shouldn’t surprise you that your job isn’t over yet.
 While college students are primarily responsible for managing their own ADHD, parents remain important members of their support team.
 Here are some tips to keep you and your child on track.

-2. Have access to academic records.
 College students with ADHD don’t recognize that their grades are slipping before it’s too late.
 Others realize they are struggling, but feel as though they can’t do anything about it.
-As a parent you can help by monitoring your child’s grades throughout the semester, and by talking to him as soon as you notice signs of trouble.
+As a parent you can help by monitoring your child’s grades throughout the semester, and by talking to them as soon as you notice signs of trouble.
 Colleges typically post grades online shortly after exams or assignments are completed.
 Students automatically have access to this information, but parents do not.
 Under the Family Educational Rights and Privacy Act (FERPA), academic records are only available to parents if the student provides written consent for disclosure, or parents provide evidence that the student is a dependent on their most recent tax return.
 To learn about college-specific procedures for gaining access to student records, search for “FERPA” on the college’s website, or call the college registrar’s office.